 Iodine is introduced to table salt, resulting in “iodized salt.”

-Because thyroid hormones are created on a continuous basis, all kids and adults really have to ingest Iodine on a regular basis.
-Pregnant mothers require more to sustain their growing child.
+Because thyroid hormones are created continuously, all kids and adults have to ingest Iodine regularly.

 There was an issued guideline for how much Iodine people should consume on a daily basis.